Saturday

 But Indian students opting to stay at home will face significant challenges ahead, especially when it comes to landing a job.
 At many business schools, career placement officers anticipate the hiring season will continue long after graduation, extending into the summer and perhaps beyond.

-Indian School of Business in Hyderabad have extended their job placement season indefinitely because only 57% of students have found jobs, according to anApr.
+Even top-tier schools like the Indian School of Business in Hyderabad have extended their job placement season indefinitely because only 57% of students have found jobs, according to anApr.
 2 report in the Business Standard, one of India's leading business newspapers.
 The school has not yet released its official placement numbers, according to the MBA Universe report.
 A spokeswoman from the Indian School of Business did not return several e-mails seeking comment about placement results.

 Complicating matters, "the picture is dull" for students looking to land jobs outside of India, according to the report.
 The best international offer at any of the IIMs came from the Indian Institute of Management Calcutta, where the highest salary topped out at $86,785.
 At the Indian Institute of Management Ahmedabad, the highest international offer was $83,000, down from last year's peak of $280,000 to $360,000.
 Meanwhile, schools outside the top 20 are facing an even harder time placing students, Kumar said.